Thermal liquid-gas phase transition in a quasi-one-dimensional dipolar Fermi gas: Formalism

 where $\Xi\equiv \mathrm{tr}[e^{-\beta H_{\mathrm{MF}}}]$ is the grand-canonical partition function within the Hartree-Fock approximation.
 Using Eq.~\eqref{eq:9}, one can obtain

-In this way, one can investigate $P$ as a function of $n$ and $T$.
+In this way, one can investigate $P$ as a function of {the particle density} $n\,{\equiv N/L}$ and $T$.

 At finite temperature, we discuss the liquid-gas phase transition of the present system.
-For this purpose, it is important to find the so-called flashing point and the critical point~\cite{Rios2010phase} defined by
+For this purpose, it is important to find the so-called flash point and the critical point~\cite{Rios2010phase} defined by

 and